gusandrews/Media-Literacy/media-literacy.md

   * Option 3: write it as a script for your own five-minute video; 7 pages.

+  * We are not producing these videos yet!
+Just work on the script.

+  * You WILL need to have one script for the end of the semester project, so consider whether you might like to use this one or the next one.

 **IF YOU ARE WRITING A SCRIPT**: Be sure to specify how you will use visual elements to demonstrate the points you are making.
 Video is a visual medium;
 there's no point in using it if you're just going to have someone lecturing to the camera!
 (Yeah, I know.
 I am bad at following this advice myself.)
 See the example script if you need some guidance on how to include visuals.

-Recommended scriptwriting software: [Celtx][15] (it's free!)
+Recommended scriptwriting software: [Celtx][18] (it's free!)

-###
+### News, Ads, Representation, Ownership, and Regulation assignment (5 page

-Shirky and Fallows (3 page paper or 5 page script, due Thursday, November 1)
+paper or 7 page script, due Monday, November 5)

-Shirky writes, "in some cases the [technological] change that threatens the profession benefits society... even in these situations the professionals can be relied upon to care more about self-defense than about progress.
-What was once a service has become a bottleneck."

-Describe three "bottlenecks" that Fallows described in the 1990s which Shirky says have been addressed by the rise of digital media and their affordances.
-In your conclusion, discuss whether you think Shirky is correct in concluding that digital reporting has changed these problems.
+Pick a term or concept from the readings we have recently done on news, ads, representation, ownership, or regulation.
+Write a script to explain it to other students.
+One way you could do this would be as an argument about the topic between two people (like the puppets on The Media Show).

 You have three options for writing this:

-  * Option 1: write it as a traditional paper; 3 pages.
+  * Option 1: write it as a traditional paper; 5 pages.
+(UNLESS you did your last assignment as a paper -- you need to have one script for the end of the semester project.)

-  * Option 2: write it as a script for a five-minute episode of The Media Show, using Weena, Erna, the Intern, and other characters as you see fit; 5 pages.
+  * Option 2: write it as a script for a five-minute episode of The Media Show, using Weena, Erna, the Intern, and other characters as you see fit; 7 pages.

-  * Option 3: write it as a script for your own five-minute video; 5 pages.
+  * Option 3: write it as a script for your own five-minute video; 7 pages.

+  * We are not producing these videos yet!
+Just work on the script.

 **IF YOU ARE WRITING A SCRIPT**: Be sure to specify how you will use visual elements to demonstrate the points you are making.
 Video is a visual medium;